tichaonaclapperton/other/CHALLENGE-BRIEF.md

 ## 🚨 **HOW to submit your project** 🚨

-- ⚠️ Here is an example repo name: Module_02_StudentNo_Classcode_Group_Name-Surname_SDF01 ⚠️
-- [ ] Rename your project with your student number, group number and coach name.
 - [ ] Submit your GitHub Repo link through the LMS.
 You will find this in the LMS [**[Projects](https://learn.codespace.co.za/projects)**] tab.

 ---